 The Skills page in PushMetrics, with the list of skills on the left and the markdown editor for the selected skill on the right

-A skill is a short instruction sheet you write once for your agents to follow.
-Think of it like a recipe or a playbook.
-Anything your team does the same way every time (the weekly pipeline report, the monthly board update, the new-customer welcome sequence) is a good candidate for a skill.
+A skill is a short instruction sheet your agents follow.
+A recipe, a playbook, pick your metaphor.
+Anything your team does the same way every time (the weekly pipeline report, the monthly board update, the new-customer welcome sequence) is a good candidate.

-Skills are written in plain markdown and saved in your workspace.
-Once one exists, you can ask any agent that has access to it to "run the weekly pipeline report" and it'll follow the steps you wrote.
+Skills are markdown files with a short YAML header, saved in your workspace.
+The header is what the agent reads to decide whether the skill is relevant; the body is the playbook it follows.
+Once a skill exists, you can ask any agent with access to it to "run the weekly pipeline report" and it'll work through the steps you wrote.

 Where skills live

-Skills are stored as blocks in your workspace, just like SQL queries, email templates, and metrics views.
-You manage them at Settings → AI Capabilities → Skills.
+Skills are stored as blocks, the same building block your SQL queries, email templates, and metrics views live in.
+Manage them under Settings → AI Capabilities → Skills.

-The Skills page has the full list on the left and an editor on the right.
-The editor is split: the markdown source on one side, a live preview on the other.
-Every save creates a new version in the skill's history, so you can see what changed and who changed it (including changes made by an agent).
+The Skills page is split: the list of skills on the left, the editor on the right.
+The editor itself has markdown source on one side and a live preview on the other.
+Every save creates a new version in the skill's history, so you can always see what changed, who changed it, and roll back if something goes sideways.
+Edits made by agents are tagged differently from edits made by humans.

 What does a skill look like?